MISSION

 It was then I learned to live life in a much better way, but due to the extent of the trauma I decided I would seek retirement.
 In 2022 I was awarded a post-traumatic stress injury retirement and my current journey began.
 Only one short month after my retirement and through unplanned circumstances, I was given the opportunity to share my story with a leadership group

 of SWAT operators.
 The response to my raw story while sharing lessons learned by me and my agency was nothing short of amazing.
-From that day forward I continued sharing my story on podcasts, at law enforcement conferences, and through a social media platform.
+From that day forward I continued sharing my story on podcasts, at law enforcement conferences, for first responder organizations and through a social media platform.
 This path has now turned into creating a community and advocating for first responders mental health well-being.
 I have created the organization “My Arena” where we are dedicated to provide training for individual first responders, their families, and agencies.
 This community will stand for one very specific concept: you’re not alone!
 I am working with like-minded organizations and providers to smash the stigma of getting help while providing a landing spot for those who need to see they are not alone.
 I now live in the mountains of Montana with my wife Emily where we are establishing roots and chasing our dreams.

 OUR LOGO